- Open invitation to independent advisers

-- Corin Jacka, Corin Jacka Financial Solutions, Victoria
+- Corin Jacka, Corin Jacka Financial Solutions, VIC

 Independent advisers who are not members of IFAAA, and may charge asset-based fees

-As at June 2013, we have 10 advisers (7 from the one firm) who have requested to be on our list of independent advisers, and who are not members of the IFAAA, and who fall into the third category of independent adviser, that is, they charge asset-based fees.
+As at February 2014, we have 9 advisers (7 from the one firm) who have requested to be on our list of independent advisers, and who are not members of the IFAAA, and who fall into the third category of independent adviser, that is, they charge asset-based fees.

 The advisers listed below have declared that they satisfy the three limbs of independence required under the section 923A of the Corporations Act 2001 (refer earlier in the article):

-- Simon Briggs, Pitcher Partners Investment Services, Victoria
+- Simon Briggs, Pitcher Partners Investment Services, VIC

-- Sue Dahn, Pitcher Partners Investment Services, Victoria
+- Sue Dahn, Pitcher Partners Investment Services, VIC

-- Marcus Damen, Pitcher Partners Investment Services, Victoria
+- Marcus Damen, Pitcher Partners Investment Services, VIC

-- Kellie Davidson, Pitcher Partners Investment Services, Victoria
+- Kellie Davidson, Pitcher Partners Investment Services, VIC

-- Brendan Fahy, Pitcher Partners Investment Services, Victoria
+- Brendan Fahy, Pitcher Partners Investment Services, VIC

-- Victoria Lindores, Pitcher Partners Investment Services, Victoria
+- Victoria Lindores, Pitcher Partners Investment Services, VIC

-- Adam Stanley, Pitcher Partners Investment Services, Victoria
+- Adam Stanley, Pitcher Partners Investment Services, VIC

 - Jack Tidswell, Exceptional Financial Planning, NSW